Tecnativa/docker-socket-proxy/README.md

 ## Usage

-1. Run the API proxy:
+1. Run the API proxy (`--privileged` flag is required here because it connects with the docker socket, which is a privileged connection in some SELinux/AppArmor contexts and would get locked otherwise):

         $ docker container run \
             -d --privileged \